-My list of the best family dog breeds includes the 10 most popular breeds, depending on your priorities.
-It's very important to choose a dog breed that will fit your lifestyle right now and for the next 10 + years!
+My list of the best family dog breeds 2022 includes the 10 most popular breeds, depending on your priorities, plus one surprise.
+It’s very important to choose a dog breed that will fit your lifestyle right now and for the next 10+ years!

 My list of the 10 Best Family Dog Breeds includes calm dogs, playful dogs, sporty dogs and maybe 1 or 2 breeds that you may not have expected.